A3sal0n/FalconGate/README.md

 ## Features

-FalconGate it's an open source smart gateway which can protect your home devices against hackers, Malware like Ransomeware and other threats.
+FalconGate is an open source smart gateway which can protect your home devices against hackers, Malware like Ransomeware and other threats.
 It detects and alerts on hacker intrusions on your home network as well as other devices misbehaving and attacking targets within your network or in the Internet.

-Currently FalconGate it's able to:
+Currently FalconGate is able to:

 - Block several types of Malware based on open source blacklists (see detailed list in file [intel-sources.md](intel-sources.md))
 - Block Malware using the Tor network